Huddle01/monorepo-sdk/apps/docs/pages/docs/web-sdk/methods.md

 > NOTE: `roomID` is the unique identifier of the room to be joined, while joining more than one peer to the room make sure to use the same roomID.
 >
-> One is expected to use the same roomID for all the peers meant to be joining the room.
+> One is expected to use the same roomID for all the peers meant to be joining the same room.

 ### Code Snippet